Verkehrsverbund Rhein-Sieg

-The Verkehrsverbund Rhein-Sieg (VRS), in English Rhine-Sieg Transport Association, is the public transport association covering the area of the Cologne/Bonn Region, North Rhine-Westphalia, Germany.
+Verkehrsverbund Rhein-Sieg (VRS), in English Rhine-Sieg Transport Association, is the public transport association covering the area of the Cologne Bonn Region, North Rhine-Westphalia, Germany.
 Besides Aachener Verkehrsverbund (AVV), VRS belongs to the special purpose association go.Rheinland.

-It was founded on 1 September 1987, and covers an area of some 5,111 km2 with around 3.5 million inhabitants.
-For the year 2019, 556 million passengers were carried through the network of VRS.
-Verkehrsverbund Rhein-Sieg is named after the rivers Rhine (Rhein) and Sieg.
+It was founded on 1 September 1987 and covers an area of some 5,111 km2 with around 3.5 million inhabitants.
+Verkehrsverbund Rhein-Sieg is named after the rivers Rhein and Sieg.